 Three main entry points give access to several public footpaths.
 However, the easiest access is from the northern entrance by following a wide, well-surfaced riverside path from the National Trust car park (pay & display) at Allen Banks.
-After a swing bridge over the River Allen, the path can become muddy, uneven and steep in places with a variable width.
+After a swing bridge over the River Allen, the path can become muddy, uneven and steep in places with a varying width.
 The grassland at the northern end of the reserve is flat and easily negotiated via a grass path - however, it is not easy to access this area.
 The remainder of the reserve offers a challenging terrain with steep slopes and very narrow paths.

 When to visit